denten-books/plain-text/2-device.md

 intellectual tradition of distinctly humanist thinking about reading, writing, text, and interpretation.

-### 2.3 Towards the Device
+### 2.3 Device

-It is important to remember, that in 1936, Turing's machine remained a thought experiment---not yet an actual device.
+It is important to remember that in 1936 Turing's machine remained a thought experiment---not yet an actual device.
 Literature in computer science tends to see universal Turing machines as algorithms: virtual and symbolic abstractions from hardware.
 Yet it is impossible to entirely disassociate the